What Temperature Should My Water Heater Be Set At

 2. Increased Efficiency – When your hot water system is running at its optimal level, it can be more efficient and use less energy overall.
 This means that you won’t have to wait as long for hot water and that you’ll get more out of each tank full.

-See also Is Filtered Water Distilled Water
+See also Is Boiling Water Like Distilled Water

 3. Reduced Risk of Scalding – Setting your water heater temperature too high can increase the risk of scalding from hot water, especially for children and elderly people.
 By keeping it at a lower temperature, such as 120°F, you can reduce this risk significantly.